Quantum phase transition between symmetry enriched topological phases in tensor-network states: CTMRG and correlation length

 Since the above tensor is not symmetric under exchanging left and right (or upper and lower) indices, the transfer operator of the decorated TNS is non-Hermitian.
 Therefore, we approximate the environment of the blocked double tensor in terms of four edge tensors and four corner tensors with a bond dimension $\chi$~\cite{Nishino:1996}:

 These edge tensors and corner tensors can be obtained using the CTMRG algorithm~\cite{Corboz:2014}.
-The correlation length $\xi_n=-1/\log(\hat{t}_n/\hat{t}_0)$ can be calculated from the largest eigenvalue $\hat{t}_0$ and the $(n+1)$-th largest eigenvalue $\hat{t}_n$ of the transfer operator $\hat{T}$ shown in Eq.~\eqref{CTMRG}.
+The correlation length $\xi_i=-1/\log(\hat{t}_i/\hat{t}_0)$ can be calculated from the largest eigenvalue $\hat{t}_0$ and the $(i+1)$-th largest eigenvalue $\hat{t}_i$ of the transfer operator $\hat{T}$ shown in Eq.~\eqref{CTMRG}.

 We scan the whole phase diagram by calculating the correlation length $\xi_1$ using the CTM environment with bond dimension $\chi=20$.
 The results shown in Fig.~\ref{correlation_length}a clearly indicate the phase boundaries.
 We notice that the position of the tricritical point obtained from the correlation length is not very close to the exact result $(g,\eta)=(0,2^{1/4})\approx(0,1.1892)$.
-This is reasonable because it is notoriously hard to numerically determine the KT phase transition point~\cite{Zi-Qian:2020}.
-The reason is that there is a logarithmic correction to the position of the KT phase transition point due to the finite bond dimension $\chi$
+This is reasonable because it is notoriously hard to numerically determine the KT phase transition point.
+The reason is that there is a logarithmic correction to the position of the KT phase transition point due to the finite bond dimension $\chi$~\cite{Zi-Qian:2020}:

-where $\xi(\chi)$ is the correlation length from edge tensors $L$ and $R$ shown in Eq.~\eqref{CTMRG} with the bond dimension $\chi$, $\eta_c(\chi)$ is the location of the peak of $\xi(\chi)$, and $a$ is a constant.
-Using the tensor shown in Fig.~\ref{compressed_double_tensor}a with a reduced bond dimension, we calculate the correlation length using large bond dimensions of the edge tensors and corner tensors.
-The results are shown in Fig.~\ref{correlation_length}b, the peaks move towards the exact critical point with increasing $\chi$.
-Using Eq.~\eqref{extrapolate}, the position of the tricritical point can be extrapolated, and the result is shown in Fig.~\ref{compressed_double_tensor}c, indicating that a larger bond dimension is needed to get a more accurate result.
+where $\xi_1(\chi)$ is the correlation length from a finite bond dimension $\chi$, $\eta_c(\chi)$ is the location of the phase transition from a finite $\chi$, and $a$ is a constant.
+We can calculate the correlation length $\xi_i(\chi)$ along $g=0$ for various large bond dimensions $\chi$ using the reduced tensor shown in Fig.~\ref{compressed_double_tensor}.
+As shown in Fig.~\ref{correlation_length}b, no signature of the phase transition can be found in $\xi_1(\chi)$ and we can not determine $\eta_c(\chi)$.
+However, we find that $\xi_2(\chi)$ exhibits peaks, which move towards the exact critical point with increasing $\chi$ (see Fig.~\ref{correlation_length}c), indicating that it could be used to determine $\eta_c(\chi)$.
+An alternative way to determine $\eta_c(\chi)$ is to use the entanglement entropy $S$ from boundary MPS or corner tensors of the CTMRG environment~\cite{krvcmar_2016_phase,Zi-Qian:2020}.
+As shown in Fig.~\ref{correlation_length}d, the locations of the peaks in $\xi_2$ and $S$ coincide, the differences are smaller than 0.0005.
+Using Eq.~\eqref{extrapolate}, the position of the tricritical point can be extrapolated, and the result is shown in Fig.~\ref{compressed_double_tensor}e, indicating that a larger bond dimension is needed to get a more accurate result.